mahgoh/palletpals-client/README.md

 Unit tests are written using [Vitest](https://vitest.dev) and [Testing Library](https://testing-library.com).
 Tests for a component are written in a `ComponentName.test.jsx` file inside the components directory to keep the source code and tests close to each other.

+### Automated Testing

+Tests can be run locally with the `npm test` command.
+Additionally, Github Actions are used to automatically run all test suites.
+On every push on the main branch and on each pull request, this test workflow is run automatically.
+In the case of a failure, merging is blocked and the commit is marked as failing.
+This solves the issue of "forgetting" to run tests and sends a notification / email to the contributors in case of a failure.

 ## Docker Environment

 The client can be run inside a [Docker](https://www.docker.com) container.
 This requires Docker to be installed on the host system.
 [Docker Compose](https://docs.docker.com/compose) is used to start and stop the container.